mandymandw/LearningGit/README.md

 # LearningGit
-The project used to learn how to use Git
+The project is used to learn how to use Git